 Anne Cleeves – the Vera Stanhope Series Set in Northumberland

+I’ll start with the most well-known of the novels set in Northumberland.
 In many ways, most people will know of the Vera Stanhope novels because of the TV series of the same name – Vera.
 Author Anne Cleeves pits the middle-aged, close to retirement overweight DCI Vera Stanhope against a stark Northumberland backdrop.
 This is Northumberland at its best.
 Gritty, real and beautifully written.
-Whether you start with the first Vera book – the Crow Trap – or jump around and take the latest – the Darkest Evening each novel set in Northumberland stands on its own, but also reads fabulously when read in series.
+Whether you start with the first Vera book – Buy the Crow Trap – or jump around and take the latest – the Darkest Evening each novel set in Northumberland stands on its own, but also reads fabulously when read in series.

 Mari Hannah – the DCI Kate Daniels Series in Northumberland

 Hannah’s series on DCI Kate Daniels starts with the Murder Wall – through the (currently seven) books in the series, you’re taken on a journey through the glorious landscapes of Northumberland.
-This is great series to read before or during your trip to Northumberland as they’re all set in various locations – Monument to Murder brings in Bamburgh and Alnwick, so you’ll just HAVE to visit (read about what to do in Bamburgh here) and picture the scenes for yourself!
+The Kate Daniels books are a great series to read before or during your trip to Northumberland as they’re all set in various locations – Monument to Murder brings in Bamburgh and Alnwick, so you’ll just HAVE to visit (read about what to do in Bamburgh here) and picture the scenes for yourself!

 LJ Ross – the DCI Ryan Series set in Northumberland

 You can pretty much figure out that this series is set in Northumberland by the covers.
-Her first in the series, Holy Island starts with a retreat to the island set just off the Northumberland coast.
+And Louise, who goes by LJ Ross is one of the female authors from the north east of England, having been born in Northumberland.
+Her first book in the DCI Ryan series, Holy Island starts with a retreat to the island set just off the Northumberland coast.
 His sabbatical leave is cruelly interrupted as a body is discovered within the grounds of Lindisfarne Priory.
 The series moves around throughout Northumberland and a number of different locations get to be the star of the novels, he even heads down to Durham and High Force at one point.
 Great crime fiction that sets the locations at the heart of the story.

 Paula Hawkins – Into the Water based in Northumberland

-I loved Hawkins “The Girl on the Train” – and this is her second full-length novel – and was delighted to find it based in Northumberland.
+I loved Hawkins “The Girl on the Train” – and this is Paula Hawkin’s second full-length novel – and was delighted to find that Into the Water is based in Northumberland.
 The town in the novel, Into the Water, is, however fictional.
 It might not have received the critical acclaim that The Girl on the Train did, but it’s a great read with a mix of twists and turns.
 And no, I couldn’t put it down until I finished it!

 Sharon Bolton – Dead Woman Walking – starts in Northumberland National Park